The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 The older of Elizabeth Woodville’s two sons from her first husband.

 He was given a meteoric rise through the aristocracy by Edward IV as a mark of favour to the Queen.
 By the age of twenty he was Marquess of Dorset and a member of the king’s Council.
-This status placed him below only a Duke so he was able, with his mother, to strongly influence the Council after Edward IV’s death.
+This status placed him only below a Duke so he was able, with his mother, to strongly influence the Council after Edward IV’s death.

 One decision made by them was the appointment of the Queen’s brother, Thomas’ uncle, Sir Edward Woodville, as Admiral of the fleet, sending him to sea with much of the royal treasure, the remainder of which, from the Tower of London, was divided between the Queen and Dorset.

-In urging these decisions on the Council Thomas Grey was acting beyond his powers: the King’s Council had no legal standing after the king had died and would not have until either a new king or a Protector appointed a new Council.
+In urging these decisions on the Council Thomas Grey was acting beyond his powers: the king’s Council had no legal standing after the king had died and would not have until either a new king or a Protector appointed a new Council.
 He and his mother took the view that they were acting in the name of the new king.

 Thomas became involved in the Buckingham rebellion at a distance and avoided capture and almost certain execution.
 He joined Henry Tudor in Brittany and at some point decided to return to Richard but was prevented from doing so.
 He also excused himself from Henry’s invasion leading to Bosworth and was never fully trusted again.